Calvert County, Maryland: Education

 Calvert County is served by Calvert County Public Schools.
-The county's education system consists of 13 elementary schools, six middle schools, four high schools, vocational education center, and a variety of other facilities.
-There is also one private K-12 school, The Calverton School.
+The county's education system consists of 13 elementary schools, six middle schools, four high schools, a vocational education center, and a variety of other facilities.

+Also, one private school, the Calverton School. provides prekindergarten through grade 12 education.
+Additionally, a private Catholic prekindergarten through grade 8 school, Cardinal Hickey Academy, is located in Owings.

 Transportation

-The main artery serving Calvert County is Maryland Route 4 (which begins in Washington, D.C. as Pennsylvania Avenue before crossing into Prince George's County, Maryland and Anne Arundel County, Maryland).
-Route 4 in Calvert County begins at the very northern tip of the county at Lyons Creek, approximately 3 miles north of Dunkirk.
+The main artery serving Calvert County is Maryland Route 4 (which begins in Washington, DC, as Pennsylvania Avenue before crossing into Prince George's County and Anne Arundel County, Maryland).
+Route 4 in Calvert County begins at the northern tip of the county at Lyons Creek, about 3 miles north of Dunkirk.
 At Sunderland, Route 4 meets Maryland Route 2 (traveling south as a two-lane road from Annapolis) and the two roads merge as Maryland Route 2–4.
-Route 2-4 continues south through Prince Frederick, St. Leonard and Lusby.
+Route 2-4 continues south through Prince Frederick, St. Leonard, and Lusby.
 At Solomons, Routes 2 and 4 split again, with Route 2 heading towards downtown Solomons and Route 4 crossing the Patuxent River at the Governor Thomas Johnson Bridge into St. Mary's County.

 Route 2-4 is designated Solomons Island Road throughout much of the county, with the section south of Prince Frederick being recently renamed Louis Goldstein Highway in memory of Louis L. Goldstein, the former comptroller of Maryland and Calvert County resident.

 In the 1970s and 1980s, Route 2-4 underwent an extensive expansion project, with the formerly two-lane road becoming a four-lane dual highway.
-Certain portions of the highway were re-aligned, with the former roadway becoming Maryland Route 765.
+Certain portions of the highway were realigned, with the former roadway becoming Maryland Route 765.
 The final portion of the dualized Route 2-4 between St. Leonard and Solomons was completed in 1988.
 In 2009, a portion of Route 2–4 in Prince Frederick was expanded to three lanes, along with sidewalks added.

 Other major roadways in Calvert County include: